Alex Murdaugh’s Own Brother Joins Army of Lawyers Gunning for His Cash

 Two days before Alex Murdaugh tried to orchestrate his own murder, he allegedly borrowed $75,000 from his older brother.
 Now, Randolph Murdaugh IV is coming to collect—joining the chorus of attorneys gunning for the former legal power player’s cash.

-Alex Murdaugh, the disgraced scion ensnared in a slew of investigations—including the allegations he staged a doomed plot to kill himself on Sept.
+Alex Murdaugh, the disgraced scion ensnared in a slew of investigations—including the allegation that he staged a doomed plot to kill himself on Sept.
 4 so his surviving son, Buster, could collect his $10 million insurance payout—has not paid his brother back $46,500 he still owes him, the filing claims.

+The filing came just before a South Carolina judge heard arguments on whether Murdaugh’s assets should be handled by an independent representative.
+The Friday hearing on the matter in Chesterfield County came after three attorneys claimed that Murdaugh was trying to conceal millions of dollars that could possibly be bestowed to their clients.

 Neither Murdaugh’s legal team nor his older brother immediately responded to The Daily Beast’s requests for comment.

-The three lawyers include Mark Tinsley, who is representing the family of a 19-year-old killed in a 2019 crash involving a boat piloted by the late Paul Murdaugh; Joe McCulloch, the lawyer for one of the teenagers aboard the boat during the crash who alleges Murdaugh tried to scapegoat him for the incident; and Eric Bland, who represents the Satterfield family.
+In addition to Tinsley, Joe McCulloch, the lawyer for one of the teenagers aboard the boat during the crash who alleges Murdaugh tried to scapegoat him for the incident, and Eric Bland—who represents the Satterfield family—also filed motions to secure Murdaugh’s assets.

 In June, Paul Murdaugh and his mother, Margaret, were found murdered outside their Hampton County estate.
 At the time, Paul was facing charges for the 2019 boat crash, which killed teenager Mallory Beach.